svrc-jan/psr-motor/README.md

 ## Compilation and usage

-The program is created for the embedded system [Zynq-7000](https://www.xilinx.com/support/documentation/user_guides/ug585-Zynq-7000-TRM.pdf) and provided electrical motor, compiled and loaded onto the board using **Wind River Workbench IDE**.
+The program is created for the embedded system [Zynq-7000](https://www.xilinx.com/support/documentation/user_guides/ug585-Zynq-7000-TRM.pdf) and provided electrical motor, written in **C language**, compiled and loaded onto the board using **Wind River Workbench IDE**.
 The program is downloadable kernel module, started using entry point `start`, with parameters `ip_address` and `port`.
 If the progrems is started with `ip_address` as `NULL` or `""`, it will start in the **slave** mode, controlling the motor with incomming information from the UDP on specified port, otherwise it will start in the **master** mode, sending information about the motor via UDP to the specified `ip_address` and `port`.
 Program can be terminated by sending `q` or `Q` via the serial port.

 ```
 start <ip address> <port> # to start master